 Hey everyone.
-I’m back today with a list of books by authors of Nigerian Descent coming out in 2019 and I’m so excited cause there are so many good books in this list and my bank account is not ready.
+I’m back today with a list of books by authors of Nigerian Descent coming out in 2019 and I’m so excited cause there are so many good books on this list and my bank account is not ready.

-In this list you will notice a D besides some book titles, that shows it’s a debut book of the author.
+In this list you will notice a D besides some book titles, this means that it’s a debut book of the author.
 I felt this was necessary cause its good to support debut authors so they keep writing good books.
 So let’s dig in!

 Umuahia, Nigeria.
 Chinonso, a young poultry farmer, sees a woman attempting to jump to her death from a highway bridge.
 Horrified by her recklessness, Chinonso joins her on the roadside and hurls two of his most prized chickens into the water below to demonstrate the severity of the fall.
 The woman, Ndali, is moved by his sacrifice.